 Hearing the way my friends and family spoke of me was truly eye-opening.
 I didn't see myself as many of those words until they were written on paper.
 Plus, who better to help you improve than those who know you best?
 The negatives focused my attention on areas that lacked and the positives were the best affirmation I could ask for.

 Friends Make the World Go Round

 One of the most valuable lessons learned while in therapy was that of friendship.
 Everyone in your life serves a specific purpose and not one human can fulfill all your needs.
 In the past, there have been countless moments when my expectations weren't met.
 I'd typically respond with passive aggressive behavior, eventually leading to silent treatment that could go on for months.
-I would feel hurt and frustrated that friends didn't show up or behave a certain way.
+I would feel hurt and frustrated that friends or family didn't show up or behave a certain way.

 Therapy helped me realize each friend has a specific duty.
 I was expecting my 'drunk party friend' to be my 'thoughtful shoulder-crying friend' and life just doesn't work that way.
 Once I realized not everyone can be everything to me, my friendships gained a much needed freedom (and I definitely lost a few losers along the way).
 In the end, you can't expect someone to change when they show you who they are every day.

 Dig deep.
 Investigate who you are on the inside and really challenge yourself to be a better human.
 You'll go through horrible times and act in ways you wish you hadn't but the point isn't to punish yourself forever, it's to move forward and learn from your mistakes.
 Life is short, so keep that fire in your belly and be good to yourself (and others).